tadam-framework/tadam-website/markdown/basics/requests.md

 ### HEADERS

-If you need to capture the value of a header.
+In case you need to capture the value of a header.

 ``` clojure
 (ns myproject.views.myview